cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 specifies that the plugins can be used by versions 3.2.0 (inclusive) to 4.0.0 (exclusive) of the ``cdap-etl-batch`` and ``cdap-etl-realtime`` artifacts.

-If the artifact contains third party plugins, you can explicitly list them in the config file.
+If the artifact contains third-party plugins, you can explicitly list them in the config file.
-For example, you may want to deploy a jdbc driver contained in a third party jar.
+For example, you may want to deploy a JDBC driver contained in a third-party JAR.
 In these cases, you have no control over the code to annotate the classes that should be plugins, so you need to list them in the configuration: